 - When you've confirmed that all the information is correct and all supporting documents have been included, click the button to Test File or Live File.
 It is recommended that you always do a test filing before live filing, just in case there are any errors in your documents.

 - A window will appear asking for a Central Index Key (CIK), SEC password and CIK Confirmation Code (CCC).
 Once these are entered, click the green button to proceed.

-Step 6.
-A progress bar will appear under the Filing State column, to the right of each form as it is filed.
+- A progress bar will appear under the Filing State column, to the right of each form as it is filed.
 Once the form has been successfully filed, this column will change to say Accepted if it has been accepted.

 If your form was not accepted, the Filing State will tell you if the form was suspended or if it failed filing.
 The Submission Status column will have a message regarding the reason your filing failed to complete.

-Filing suspensions often arise due to errors in a document or a supporting document, so you should check to make sure your documents are filled out correctly and accurately, and that your supporting documents meet filing specifications.
+Filing failures are often related to the filer's credentials.
+Check the password, CIK, and CCC you enter to make sure they match.
+Filing suspensions often arise due to errors in a document or a supporting document.
+Check to make sure that your documents are filled out correctly and accurately, and that your supporting documents meet filing specifications.

 Please contact Support if further assistance is needed.